mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 >
 > If you do that, I'll come to you.

 In Smile's eyes, there was nothing pretend about this.
-As his frequent protector, best friend, and Ping Pong idol, Peco WAS the hero!
+As his frequent protector, best friend, and ping pong idol, Peco WAS the hero!

 ![](images/ping-pong/e10_child_hero.png)

 Snap to present, and Smile doesn't see Peco as the hero anymore.
 Peco has lost sight of what made him inspirational, and has become lazy and complacent.
-The show then follows Peco as he falls behind his peers, hits rock bottom, rediscovers his love of Ping Pong, and reclaims his status as the hero.
+The show then follows Peco as he falls behind his peers, hits rock bottom, rediscovers his love of ping pong, and reclaims his status as the hero.

 ![](images/ping-pong/e11_hero_pose.png)

 Meanwhile, we see Smile struggling to cope with the Hero's absence.
-Why play Ping Pong?
+Why play ping pong?
 What's the point?
 It is this "hero vacuum" that forces Smile to try and forge his own path forward as "The Robot".

 ![](images/ping-pong/e05_smile_robot.png)